PyO3/pyo3/guide/src/ecosystem/async-await.md

 ### PyO3 Asyncio Initialization

 Because Python needs to control the main thread, we can't use the convenient proc macros from Rust runtimes to handle the `main` function or `#[test]` functions.

-Instead, the initialization for PyO3 has to be done manually from the `main` function and the main thread must block on [`pyo3_asyncio::run_forever`](https://docs.rs/pyo3-asyncio/latest/pyo3_asyncio/fn.run_forever.html) or [`pyo3_asyncio::async_std::run_until_complete`](https://docs.rs/pyo3-asyncio/latest/pyo3_asyncio/async_std/fn.run_until_complete.html).
+Instead, the initialization for PyO3 has to be done from the `main` function and the main thread must block on [`pyo3_asyncio::run_forever`](https://docs.rs/pyo3-asyncio/latest/pyo3_asyncio/fn.run_forever.html) or [`pyo3_asyncio::async_std::run_until_complete`](https://docs.rs/pyo3-asyncio/latest/pyo3_asyncio/async_std/fn.run_until_complete.html).

 Because we have to block on one of those functions, we can't use [`#[async_std::main]`](https://docs.rs/async-std/latest/async_std/attr.main.html) or [`#[tokio::main]`](https://docs.rs/tokio/1.1.0/tokio/attr.main.html) since it's not a good idea to make long blocking calls during an async function.